Do you or someone you know suffer from Oreo addiction? Then this Chocolate Cookies and Cream Cake with Oreo Buttercream recipe is for you!

 My girls LOVE cookies and cream everything!
 So this is our go-to birthday cake.

-And it’s the perfect way to kick off my Birthday Month!
+And it's the perfect way to kick off my Birthday Month in July!

-I really hope you like it as much as my family an I do.
+I really hope you like it as much as my family and I do.

 Chocolate Cookies and Cream Cake with Oreo Buttercream Frosting

 Adapted from Pastry Chef Online's Turtle S'more Chocolate Cake, this Chocolate Cookies and Cream Cake with Oreo Buttercream Frosting is out of this world.
 The frosting is a little on the sweet side, but it works perfectly because of the less sweet, deep, chocolate flavor of the cake.

 - 1 cup sugar